 In the global sugar industry, one recognized risk is that of child labour and unfair labour practices associated with the production and harvesting of sugarcane that is a key farming input into the production of sugar.
-This is a specific concern for us and is addressed in Principle 1 of the NDPE Sugar Initiative mentioned above.
+This is a specific concern for us and is addressed in Principle 1 of the NDPE Sugar Policy mentioned above.

-Accordingly, during the reporting period, we conducted a modern slavery risk assessment of supply base.
-A risk-based approach was undertaken in the analysis of our operations and supply chains, in which we considered the volumes of products purchased (in metric tonnes) and the suppliers' region of operations.
+Annually WSPL carries out a modern slavery risk assessment of its global supply base, which has been mapped out.
+The risk assessment involves analysis of our operations and supply chains.
+This involves consideration of the volumes of products purchased (in metric tonnes) and the suppliers' region of operations.
 Following the assessment, each supplier was assigned a modern slavery risk rating based on their country of operation.
-Each country's risk rating was based on the Global Slavery Index 20185, published by The Minderoo Foundation and Transparency International's Corruption Perceptions Index.
+Each country's risk rating was based on the Global Slavery Index 20233, published by The Minderoo Foundation and Transparency International's Corruption Perceptions Index.